backtrace-labs/backtrace-morgue/README.md

 ```

 By using `--from-file`, you can load alert spec from file.
-Arguments provided by CLI will override the file spec, alerty be not required anymore.
+Arguments provided by CLI will override the file spec, but they may not be required anymore.

 Options: